PhaniSekharReddyAvuthu/Uclan-MSC-IT-Security-2022-Week4-Lab-Programs/README.md

-## Usage guide for Colab by Google ( recommended for use in labs ) :
+## Python Usage guide for Colab by Google ( recommended for use in labs ) :

 1. Go to the link https://colab.research.google.com/ and it will take you to the following page